 '''

 OsmoBTS> enable

 OsmoBTS# configure terminal

 OsmoBTS(config)# bts 0

-OsmoBTS(bts)# trx 0

-OsmoBTS(trx)# gsmtap-sapi sdcch
+OsmoBTS(bts)# gsmtap-sapi sdcch

-OsmoBTS(trx)# write
+OsmoBTS(trx)# write 1

 '''

-• the write command will make the configuration persistent in the configuration file.
+the write command will make the configuration persistent in the configuration file.
 This is not required if you wish to enable GSMTAP only in the current session of OsmoBTS.

-De-activation can be performed similarly by using the no gsmtap-sapi sdcch command at the trx node of the OsmoBTS VTY.
+De-activation can be performed similarly by using the no gsmtap-sapi sdech command at the bts node of the OsmoBTS VTY.